Why You Shouldn’t Give a Recorded Statement After a Car Accident

 If you intend to retain an attorney, the best thing you can do for your claim is to decline providing a recorded statement.
 If you plan on handling your own claim, make sure you understand the importance of what you say in a recorded statement so that you don’t play into the insurer’s hands.

 To protect your interests in order to obtain the maximum compensation available in your case, turn to the Law Offices of John P. Rosenberg in Woodland Hills.
-You can reach us for a free consultation at 818-716-6400 or online at https://www.jrosenberg.com/contact.cfm.
+You can reach us for a Personalized Consultation at (818) 530-1770 or online.